Here is our little broccoli "baby" springing forth from the cluster of leaves.

 - Add into a pasta salad (give it a quick dunk in boiling water to blanch it first).

-- Add some into a stir fry.
+- Add broccoli into a stir fry.

-- Broccoli White Bean Alfredo
+- Broccoli White Bean Alfredo.

 - Make some cream of broccoli soup.

 - Here is how to blanch and freeze broccoli.

 - Use broccoli (or the stumps) in our End of the Garden Soup.

 This is such a frugal (when you grow your own), fresh and fun food to prepare for your family.
 Do you have any good recipes you recommend for these green flowers of the garden?

 Art of Home-Making Mondays, Modest Mom Monday's, Monday's Musings, Make Your Home Sing Monday, Good Morning Mondays, The Scoop, Titus 2sdays, Titus 2 Tuesdays, Roses of Inspiration, Tuesdays with a Twist, Raising Homemakers, Wise Woman Link Up, Homestead Blog Hop, Wow Us Wednesdays, Coffee and Conversation, Homemaking Thursdays, Home Sweet Home, Our Simple Homestead, From the Farm Blog Hop, Front Porch Friday Blog Hop, Awesome Life Friday Link Up, Five Star Frou Frou Friday, Simply Natural Saturdays and Clever Chicks Blog Hop.
 Thank you lovely ladies for hosting these.
 What to Make and Do with Broccoli?